Charles V of France: Regency and the uprising of the Third Estate

 King John was considered by many as a rash ruler, much in the same style as the feudal kings who came before which by then was becoming outdated, who alienated his nobles through arbitrary justice and elevated associates that were sometimes considered questionable.
 After a three-year break, the Hundred Years' War with England resumed in 1355, with Edward, The Black Prince, leading an English-Gascon army in a violent raid across southwestern France.
 After checking an English incursion into Normandy, John led an army of about 16,000 men to the south, crossing the Loire river in September 1356 with the goal of outflanking the Prince's 8,000 soldiers at Poitiers.
 Rejecting advice from one captain to surround and starve the Prince, a tactic Edward feared, John attacked the strong enemy position.
-In the subsequent Battle of Poitiers (19 September 1356), English archery all but annihilated the French cavalry, and John was captured.
+In the subsequent Battle of Poitiers (19 September 1356), English archery all but annihilated the French cavalry, and John was captured with Charles' 14-year-old brother Philip.
 Charles led a battalion at Poitiers that withdrew early in the struggle; whether the order came from John (as he later claimed), or whether Charles himself ordered the withdrawal, is unclear.

 The outcome of the battle left many embittered with the nobility.
 Popular opinion accused the nobles of betraying the king, while Charles and his brothers escaped blame – he was received with honor upon his return to Paris.
 The Dauphin summoned the Estates-General in October to seek money for the defense of the country.
 Furious at what they saw as poor management, many of those assembled organized into a body led by Étienne Marcel, the Provost of Merchants (a title roughly equivalent to Mayor of Paris today).
-Marcel demanded the dismissal of seven royal ministers, their replacement by a Council of 28 made up of nobles, clergy and bourgeois, and the release of Charles the Bad, who had been imprisoned by John for the murder of his constable.
+Marcel demanded the dismissal of seven royal ministers, their replacement by a Council of 28 made up of nobles, clergy and bourgeois, and the release of Charles the Bad, who had been imprisoned by John for the murder of his Constable Charles de la Cerda.
 The Dauphin refused the demands, dismissed the Estates-General, and left Paris.